DataDog/dd-sdk-android/docs/log_collection.md

     }
     ```

 2. Initialize the library with your application context, tracking consent, as well as the [Datadog client token][2] and Application ID provided when you [created a RUM application][6].
-For security reasons, you must use a client token: you cannot use [Datadog API keys][3] to configure the `dd-sdk-android` library as they would be exposed client-side in the Android application APK byte code.
+For security reasons, you must use a client token; you cannot use [Datadog API keys][3] to configure the `dd-sdk-android` library, as they would be exposed client-side in the Android application APK byte code.

    The `APP_VARIANT_NAME` specifies the variant of the application that generates data.
 This is required in the initialization credentials; use your `BuildConfig.FLAVOR` value or an empty string if you do not have variants.
 The appropriate ProGuard `mapping.txt` file will be automatically uploaded at build time, allowing you to view de-obfuscated RUM error stack traces.
 For more information, see [Android Crash Reporting and Error Tracking][7].